 🔎 Key NCLEX Tips for Sepsis

-• Always suspect sepsis if vital signs are off and there is a known infection
+- Always suspect sepsis if vital signs are abnormal and infection is known.

-• Include sepsis questions in your nursing bundle to master these steps
+In addition, include sepsis-related questions in your nursing bundle to reinforce these vital steps.

 🩹 Preventing Sepsis in Nursing Care